threedworld-mit/tdw/Documentation/lessons/video/screen_record_windows.md

 position = TDWUtils.get_expected_window_position(window_width=256, window_height=256, title_bar_height=12)
 ```

 This parameter defaults to None, in which case `TDWUtils` will set it to a platform-specific value.
-In the case of Windows, the default title bar height is 25 pixels, but it can be up to 50 pixels depending on your display settings.
-The default value in `get_expected_window_position()` is 12 (half of 25), which should be correct under default appearance settings.
+In the case of Windows, the default value of `title_bar_height` is 12.
+This is half of the actual title bar height (25 pixels), which should be correct under default appearance settings.

 *Note: It is technically possible in Windows for ffmpeg to capture a  window rather than a screen region; however, when we tested this, we found that window capture had many problems.
 In particular, if the video is a .mp4 value, a window capture will be a totally black screen.*